It is possible that 5G signals could interfere with the radar altimeters (also known as radio altimeters) used in planes and helicopters.

 EASA SIB 2021-16

-The European Aviation Safety Agency, EASA, has decided not to adopt the FAA AD's.
+The European Union Aviation Safety Agency, EASA, has decided not to adopt FAA ADs.

-However, it has published a SIB 2021-16: EASA Safety Publications Tool (europa.eu) eand issues the following additional recommendations for operators of complex aircraft:
+However, it has published a SIB 2021-16 and updated it in June 2023: EASA Safety Publications Tool (europa.eu)

-- Whilst being reminded of the obligation prescribed in Air OPS ORO.GEN.110 to comply with the laws, regulations and procedures of those States in which operations are conducted, pay particular attention to any information promulgated by the State of the Aerodrome (e.g. through NOTAMs) prohibiting instrument approach procedures.
-Such NOTAMs might significantly affect the approach and landing capability and can be issued without prior notice.
+- Pay particular attention to any information promulgated by U.S.A (e.g. through ADs, NOTAMs, AIPs, Domestic Notices) prohibiting certain instrument approach procedures depending on aircraft radio altimeter configuration.
+Such prohibitions might significantly affect the approach and landing capability and can be issued without prior notice.

 Current situation in Switzerland